UP NEXT

 Collaboration sits at the centre of my practice.
 I regularly work with writers, filmmakers, dancers and visual artists to develop sound-based responses to environment, narrative and material.
 Field recording plays an important role in this process, allowing voices, landscapes and quiet sonic details to become part of the musical fabric.

-For this project at Birnam Arts, I am collaborating with ceramic artists Susie Johnston and Susie Rose Dalton to create new work responding to the River Tay and its surrounding landscape.
+For this project at Birnam Arts, I am collaborating with ceramic artist Susie Johnston to create new work responding to the River Tay and its surrounding landscape.
 Through the interplay of sound, clay and natural materials, the project explores the textures, rhythms and ecological presence of the river, reflecting on how environments are experienced, remembered and shared through both sonic and visual forms.

 You can help our research by responding on our website; WHAT DOES THE RIVER MEAN TO YOU?